sp

 Keyboard layouts for many languages are available but please remember they usually do not follow the "qwerty" layout and some characters, especially punctuation, will not correspond to those printed on your keys.

-Moving between keyboards
+Moving between keyboards on a Windows PC

 Once the language keyboards are installed, using ALT + SHIFT or a designated variation rotates through them.
 Checking the Enable Indicator On Taskbar puts the default language on the taskbar.
 Click the taskbar language icon to switch to another language.